cycy94777/Salary-Pitcher/README.md

 - **Why PCA?** Performance metrics are highly correlated.
 PCA condenses them into uncorrelated components to avoid multicollinearity.
 - **Why cluster before modeling?** Players in different contract stages live in fundamentally different salary markets.
 One model for all players would be misleading.
 - **Why neural networks on top of regression?** Neural nets can capture non-linear salary patterns that linear models miss — but they require normalized inputs and more data to train reliably.

 ---

+## 🗓️ 5-Week Mentee Curriculum

+> **Program Philosophy:** Mentees are given the *destination*, not the directions.
+The models to use are defined (clustering, linear regression, logistic regression, neural network), but every design decision — feature selection, thresholds, architecture, evaluation — is for the mentee to figure out and defend.
+The goal is independent thinking, not code-following.

+Each week = ~1 mentor session (60–90 min) + independent work on the deliverable.

+---

+### Week 1 — First Pitch: Onboarding & Setup
+`Guided` — *This is the only week with direct guidance.
+Everyone starts from the same baseline.*

+**Goal:** Get oriented with the domain, the data source, and the tools.
+Understand what the project is trying to answer — and why it's hard.

+Guiding questions:
+- What is MLB's salary structure?
+Why does service time matter so much?
+- What is FanGraphs?
+How do you navigate it, download data, and understand what each stat means?
+- What is the difference between a batter and a pitcher stat sheet?
+- Set up your environment: R or Python — your choice.
+Get the data loaded.
+- What does "salary fairness" even mean?
+How would *you* define overpaid vs. underpaid?

+**✏️ Deliverable:** Come next session with: (1) the data loaded, (2) a written definition of what "overpaid" means to you, and (3) one question about the data you don't know how to answer yet.

+---

+### Week 2 — Find the Groups: Clustering
+`Open Design` — *Mentees decide how to cluster.
+The mentor only sets the destination.*

+**Goal:** Segment players into meaningful groups before modeling.
+The goal is fair comparison — not mixing league-minimum rookies with $30M free agents.

+Guiding questions:
+- What makes two players truly "comparable" when it comes to salary?
+- You know about MLB's service-time system from Week 1 — how should that shape your groups?
+- What about international players who never went through the normal service-time path?
+- What clustering method will you use?
+How many groups makes sense, and why?
+- How will you know if your clusters are actually meaningful?

+**✏️ Deliverable:** Present your clustering design — how many groups, what defines each one, and why.
+Be ready to defend your choices, not just show the output.

+---

+### Week 3 — Predict the Price: Linear Regression
+`Open Design` — *Mentees choose their features, transformations, and evaluation approach.*

+**Goal:** Build a model that predicts player salary from performance metrics.
+Use this to identify who is being paid fairly — and who isn't.

+Guiding questions:
+- Which stats do you think actually drive salary?
+Start with intuition, then test it.
+- Salary distributions are skewed.
+Does that affect how you model?
+What can you do about it?
+- Should you build one model for all players, or separate models per cluster?
+Why?
+- How will you measure whether your predictions are actually good enough?
+- How do you decide who is "overpaid" vs. "underpaid"?
+Where's your line — and how did you choose it?

+**✏️ Deliverable:** Show your model, your accuracy metrics, and a list of the top 5 most overpaid and underpaid players.
+Explain the threshold you chose and why.

+---

+### Week 4 — Call the Play: Logistic Regression
+`Open Design` — *Mentees decide what to classify, which features to include, and how to interpret.*

+**Goal:** Flip the question — instead of predicting salary, classify whether a player IS overpaid or underpaid.
+Find out which performance stats are the biggest drivers.

+Guiding questions:
+- How is classification different from regression?
+What changes in your setup?
+- Use the valuation flags from Week 3 as your target — but should you trust them as-is?
+- Which stats end up mattering most?
+Does this match your Week 3 intuition?
+- Do the same stats matter for batters and pitchers?
+For different contract groups?
+- What does this model tell you that Week 3 didn't?

+**✏️ Deliverable:** Present which 3 stats best predict overpayment, and which best predict being underpaid.
+Are they the same stats?
+Why or why not?

+---

+### Week 5 — Walk-Off: Neural Network + Final Presentation
+`Open + Capstone` — *Mentees choose their own NN architecture and compare all three models themselves.*

+**Goal:** Add a neural network to your analysis.
+Compare all three models.
+Present your full story — not just the results, but what you learned and what you'd do differently.

+Guiding questions:
+- What can a neural network do that linear regression can't?
+When would you choose one over the other?
+- How do you prepare your data for a neural network?
+What's different from regression?
+- How many layers?
+How many neurons?
+How do you decide — and how do you know if it's working?
+- Compare your three models side by side: which performed best?
+Which was most interpretable?
+- If you had 3 more weeks, what would you build next?

+**✏️ Deliverable:** 10-minute final presentation covering your design decisions, model comparison, most interesting finding, and one thing you'd change.
+No slides required — just talk through it.

+---